Definition of religion: Classical

-Religion as modern western construct
+Religion as a modern Western construct

-A number of scholars have pointed out that the terminology used in the study of religion in the west derives from Judeo-Christian tradition, and that the basic assumptions of religion as an analytical category are all Western in origin.
+A number of scholars have pointed out that the terminology used in the study of religion in the West derives from Judeo-Christian tradition, and that the basic assumptions of religion as an analytical category are all Western in origin.
 This idea was first raised by Wilfred Cantwell Smith in his 1962 book, The Meaning and End of Religion.
 Among the main proponents of this theory of religion are Daniel Dubuisson, Timothy Fitzgerald, Talal Asad, and Jason Ānanda Josephson Storm.
 These social constructionists argue that religion is a modern concept that developed from Christianity and was then applied inappropriately to non-Western cultures.

 While few would dispute that the concept of religion does have a historical genealogy, there is some disagreement about what the Western origin of the term has meant historically.
-Some such as Tomoko Masuzawa have felt that the equation of religion with Christianity had the effect of diminishing other traditions, especially in the study of comparative religions as it developed during the high point of Western imperialism.
+Some such as Tomoko Masuzawa have felt that the equation of religion with Christianity diminished other traditions, especially in the study of comparative religions as it developed during the high point of Western imperialism.
 Others have felt that this sort of criticism overestimates the influence that Western academic thought had on the rest of the world.

 Daniel Dubuisson, a French anthropologist, argues that the idea of religion has changed a lot over time and that one cannot fully understand its development by relying on consistent use of the term, which "tends to minimize or cancel out the role of history".
 "What the West and the history of religions in its wake have objectified under the name 'religion' is ... something quite unique, which could be appropriate only to itself and its own history."
 He notes that St. Augustine's definition of religio differed from the way we used the modern word religion.

 Dubuisson prefers the term "cosmographic formation" to religion.
 Dubuisson says that, with the emergence of religion as a category separate from culture and society, there arose religious studies.
 The initial purpose of religious studies was to demonstrate the superiority of the living or universal European world view to the dead or ethnic religions scattered throughout the rest of the world, expanding the teleological project of Schleiermacher and Tiele to a worldwide ideal religiousness.
 Due to shifting theological currents, this was eventually supplanted by a liberal-ecumenical interest in searching for Western-style universal truths in every cultural tradition.